spilliams/sparrowlike/README.md

     #pragma mark - Gesture recognizer delegate
     - (BOOL)gestureRecognizerShouldBegin:(UIPanGestureRecognizer *)panGestureRecognizer

-We'll also need a couple state variables and our own handler method for the pan gesture.
+We will also need a couple state variables and our own handler method for the pan gesture.
 Declare these in the `.h` and `@synthesize`/implement them in the `.m`:

     @property (nonatomic) float openCellLastTX;
     @property (nonatomic, strong) NSIndexPath *openCellIndexPath;